anton-shikov/LSEA/README.md

 --precompiled, -p Use precompiled loci
 -sn <path to SnpEff directory> Path to SnpEff
--g <genome> Flag for specifying genome for SnpEff annotation -pld <path to PlINK directory> Path to PlINK -pld <path to PlINK directory> Path to PlINK -bf <bfile> Bfile for PLINK
+-g <genome> Flag for specifying genome for SnpEff annotation -pld <path to PlINK directory> Path to PlINK
+-bf <bfile> Bfile for PLINK
 ```